Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Finger Joint Woodworking

-And, when necessary, requires using a few tricks to keep the wood in-place and stable:
+And, when necessary, it requires using a few tricks to keep the wood in place and stable:

-• Finger joints are often used when connecting two pieces of wood end to end and that will be visible.
+• Finger joints are often used when connecting two pieces of wood end to end, which will be visible.
 These joints are typically cut on a woodworking router table or shaper.

 90-Degree Wood Joints